Service Modeling Language: Fast Formal Facts about SML

-The Service Modeling Language (SML) is a language for building a rich set of constructs for creating and constraining models of complex IT services and systems.
+SML is a language for building a rich set of constructs for creating and constraining models of complex IT services and systems.
 SML-based models could include information about configuration, deployment, monitoring, policy, health, capacity planning, target operating range, service level agreements, and so on.

 An SML model is a set of interrelated XML documents.
 An SML model could contain information about the parts of an IT service, as well as the constraints that each part must satisfy for the IT service to function properly.
 Constraints are captured in two ways: